-- 1. Enhancement of existing BMPs increasing the treatment volume and/or increasing hydraulic retention time (i.e. upgrades to older stormwater ponds built in eras where water guality was not accounted for) - Conversion of existing BMPs converting an existing BMP to a BMP that employs more effective treatment mechanisms (i.e. converting a dry pond to a wet pond; converting a wet pond to a wet extended detention pond, etc.)
+- 1. Enhancement of existing BMPs increasing the treatment volume and/or increasing hydraulic retention time (i.e. upgrades to older stormwater ponds built in eras where water quality was not accounted for) - Conversion of existing BMPs converting an existing BMP to a BMP that employs more effective treatment mechanisms (i.e. converting a dry pond to a wet pond; converting a wet pond to a wet extended detention pond, etc.)

-The CBP approval provides further validation to the January 2016 MDE approval for the use of CMAC as a structural treatment (ST) practice.
-The pollutant removal credits for these retrofit approaches can be calculated using the guidance provided in Accounting for Stormwater Wasteload Allocations and Impervious Acres Treated (2014), using the total volume potentially controlled by the forecast-integrated actuated valve to compute runoff depth captured.
-Two example credit approaches are provided in the attached, approved proposal.
-While these examples are not specific to Maryland, the credits are calculated the same way provided additional state and local jurisdiction requirements are met.
-The two provided examples are:
+The pollutant removal credits for these retrofit approaches can be calculated using the Retrofit Removal Adjustor Curves within the Expert Panel to Define Removal Rates for Urban Stormwater Retrofit Projects (2015), using the total volume potentially controlled by the forecast-integrated actuated valve to compute runoff depth captured.
+Two example credit approaches are provided in the attached, approved proposal: